McMahon clans: The MacMahons of Thomond (County Clare)

 The last chief of the West Corcabaskin MacMahons, Sir Teige Caech MacMahon, was killed at or shortly after the battle of Kinsale in 1602, and his title became extinct.

 Sir Turlough Roe MacMahon, Baronet of East Corcabaskin, received the honour of becoming High Sheriff of County Clare in 1609.
 He died in 1629.
 According to an Inquisition held at Ennis in 1630 (reported in Frost's "History ... of Clare"), Turlough's title was inherited by his eldest son, Sir Teige MacMahon.
 Sir Teige (or Teague) represented the Earl of Thomond in negotiations with Sir William Penn in 1646, but in 1651 General Ireton seized Clonderlaw Castle from Sir Teige.
 Frost's "History" records 31 Townlands in County Clare being seized from Sir Teague.
 James Barry's "The Cromwellian Settlement of the County of Limerick" mentions Sir Teague MacMahon as the holder of other lands in that County.

 There is evidence that Sir Teague had a son called Turlough (or Terlagh).
-Honour, Lady Dowager of Kerry and Lixnaw, was granted the "guardianship and tuition of Torlogh MacMahon, son and heir to Teague MacMahon" on 27 June 1673 (recorded in MS Carte 38, fol(s) 742v (Carte Caleb=ndar Vol 52, 1673–1674, Bodleian Library, Uni of Oxford).
+Honour, Lady Dowager of Kerry and Lixnaw, was granted the "guardianship and tuition of Torlogh MacMahon, son and heir to Teague MacMahon" on 27 June 1673 (recorded in MS Carte 38, fol(s) 742v (Carte Calendar Vol 52, 1673–1674, Bodleian Library, Uni of Oxford).
 Ainsworth's edited Inchiquin Manuscripts, MS No 1845, at p.
 625, contains a note made following the death of Mary Rua O'Brien in 1686 which refers to "her nephew Sir Terlagh McMahon".
 The title appears to have died out with him.

 After the defeats of the native Irish in the 17th century, many of the Clare MacMahons emigrated to serve in the Irish Brigade of the French Army.

-Patrice de MacMahon (1808–1893), was created Duke of Magenta, became a field marshal and later the French president.
+Patrice de MacMahon (1808–1893), was created Duke of Magenta, appointed Marshal of France, and later the President of France.
 The MacMahon family are still prominent in France; the family home is the Château de Sully outside Dijon.

 Motto

 The motto of the Thomond sept of McMahons is "Sic Nos Sic Sacra Tuemur", which means "Thus We Defend Our Sacred Rights” being Protectors of Church properties owned by the Kings of Thomond being the O'Brien Clan.
-The McMahon Clan is directly descended from legendary General and High King of Ireland Brian Boromie "Conquorer of the Danes at Clontarf".
+The McMahon Clan is directly descended from legendary General and High King of Ireland Brian Boru "Conquorer of the Danes at Clontarf".
 As are the O'Briens, who the McMahons have fought and married for 1,000 years.

-The MacMahons of Oriel (Monaghan)
+The MacMahons of Oriel (County Monaghan)

 Motto

 In the old Irish orthography, the Oriel MacMahon motto is "So Dorn Dona Dhubhfuillibh" and "So Dorn Dona Dhubhfuiltish" in reformed.

-The motto was originally a battle cry and means "Here's a fist to the dark-blooded".
+The motto was originally a battle cry and roughly translates to "Here's a fist to the dark-blooded","This hand is raised against tyrants","Beware of retaliatory blows" or "Guard against counterblows".